 - Fermented foods or a probiotic can be helpful to start to normalize gut bacteria and improve overall digestion, which will in turn help increase nutrient assimilation, modulate immune function, and detoxify

-Note that these interventions might provoke a more severe flare up before reducing the problem.
+Note that these interventions might provoke a more severe flare-up before reducing the problem.
 This reaction is common as the body goes through a process of rebalancing.
-Move slowly and use topical herbal ointments that are free of medication and chemicals to relive the symptoms.
+Move slowly and use topical herbal ointments that are free of medication and chemicals to relieve the symptoms.